Below you will find the Player Policies of the Toledo Junior Golf Association.

 THIRTY-MINUTE RULE – Competition or shall be suspended once lightning has been recognized or thunder is heard.
 All competitors are asked to immediately find shelter.
 It is required to wait 30 minutes after the last flash of lightning is witnessed or thunder is heard prior to resuming competition.
 Any subsequent lightning or thunder after the beginning of the 30-minute count shall reset the clock, and another count shall begin.

 Please be early to your tee time.
 We would suggest checking in at least 20 minutes before your time.

 Please remember your golf course etiquette at all times.
+Repairing ball marks and divots is extremely important.
 We are very fortunate to play some of the best courses in the area.
 Please take care of them.

 Spectators are welcome at TJGA events, however individual venues have overriding authority on this issue.
 The host venue has the final say.

 The ability to rent carts and the cost of the cart is up to the host site.

 Spectators must register with the TJGA staff located at the venue.
 Spectators must be 18 years old unless accompanied by an adult.
 Such adult assumes full responsibility for minors accompanying them.

 - Stay 50 yards ahead of your group.